Suriya-Ravichandran/gococms/docs/architecture/permission-system.md

     API -->|invalidate| Redis[(Redis cache)]
 ```

-Every mutation from these screens is itself authorized: assigning roles requires `users.manage`; editing roles requires `users.manage` **and** the target role's `level` must be strictly below the actor's highest role level (you cannot mint a role more powerful than yourself).
+Every mutation from these screens is itself authorized: assigning roles requires `users.manage`; editing roles requires `users.manage` **and** the target role's `rank` must be strictly below the actor's highest role level (you cannot mint a role more powerful than yourself).

 ---